Skip to main content

 • Non-aviation majors also have the opportunity to obtain a minor in UAS Operations to use in their particular discipline.

-What can you do with a degree in unmanned aircraft systems?
+What can you do with a UAS degree?

 131k